andrzejdus/vga-renderer/README.md

 At the moment code uses [Mode X](https://en.wikipedia.org/wiki/Mode_X).

 # How can I build it?
-Use WATCOM compiler, it can cross compile to DOS 16 bit.
+Use WATCOM compiler, it can cross compile targeting DOS 16 bit.

 # How can I run it?
 DOSBox or real hardware with DOS!